-Am I eligible to apply for January Term?
+Am I eligible to apply for Summer in NYC?

-If any of the following apply to you, you are eligible to apply for January Term:
+If any of the following apply to you, you are eligible to apply for Summer in NYC:

 - High school graduates who have earned a high school diploma or equivalent.

 - Current undergraduates at a college/university who would like to study away for a semester.